Quantum Zeno effect versus adiabatic quantum computing and quantum annealing: Master Equation

 If we use the same assumption as before, i.e., that the environment correlation time $\tau_{\rm env}$ is much shorter than the (exponentially long) time scale on which the system dynamics changes, we may approximate $\hat\sigma_\mu^z(t')\approx\hat\sigma_\mu^z(t)$ which allows us to perform the $t'$ integration over the environment correlation function

-As a result, we find the same Lindblad master equation~\eqref{coarse} but with a small additional shift of the system Hamiltonian due to the commutator terms $[\hat\rho_{\rm sys}(t),\hat\sigma_\mu^z(t)\hat\sigma_\nu^z(t)]$ in the third and sixth line of Eq.~\eqref{Redfield}.
+As a result, we find the same Lindblad master equation~\eqref{coarse} with a small additional shift of the system Hamiltonian due to the commutator terms $[\hat\rho_{\rm sys}(t),\hat\sigma_\mu^z(t)\hat\sigma_\nu^z(t)]$ in the second and fourth line of Eq.~\eqref{Redfield}.

 Including the $\sigma_\mu^x$ coupling to the environment and using $ \hat U_{\rm sys}^\dagger(t) \sigma_\mu^x \hat U_{\rm sys}(t) \approx \hat U_{\rm sys}^\dagger(t) \ket{s}\bra{s} \hat U_{\rm sys}(t)$ would give an additional Lindblad operator $\ket{s}\bra{s}$ and thus even enhance the quantum Zeno effect, see App.~\ref{SEC:lindblad_slow}.